Chia Plotting Overview

 Plotters

-Gigahorse CUDA, Bladebit CUDA
+Gigahorse CUDA, Bladebit CUDA, DrPlotter, NoSSD GPU

 RAM Plotting